 Chances are, you’ve already spent too many hours surveying insurance websites trying to figure out which insurance carrier is going to give you the best deal.
 But instead of spending even more time contacting an auto insurance broker, updating them with all your information, and waiting a few days for them to get back to you, you could use Insurify.

-It’s frustrating to have to rely on insurance agents and brokers to have your best interests in mind when advising you on what policy to buy.
+It’s frustrating to have to rely on insurance agents and brokers to have your best interests in mind when advising you on an insurance policy or bundled deal.
 You never know if they’re really giving you the cheapest quotes since they have a vested interest in making you buy pricier premiums.
 That’s why using a quote-comparison site like Insurify can be key to finding the best rates and most comprehensive insurance coverage on car insurance and homeowners insurance.

 |Helps you understand policy terms||Yes||Yes|